priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_DATA_STRUCTURES_INTERVIEW_QUESTIONS.md

 ### Q2: How do you efficiently remove duplicates from a list while preserving order?

 **Answer:**
+Two main approaches: `dict.fromkeys()` (Python 3.7+) leverages dictionary's ordered nature and uniqueness, or manually track seen items with a set.
+The dict method is generally faster due to C implementation, while the set method gives more control over the process.

+**Code Example:**
 ```python
 # Method 1: Using dict.fromkeys() (Python 3.7+)
 def remove_duplicates_ordered(lst):